 5. Catholic apologists, Ben Douglass, Nick and David Palm have included this “Protestantism has 33,000 denominations” rhetoric into their list of “Unsound Sticks: Arguments Catholics Shouldn’t Use.”
 They wrote:

 “The World Christian Encyclopedia artificially inflates the number of Catholic ‘denominations’ by counting Eastern churches in communion with Rome as separate denominations.”
 They also stated that even if an accurate tally for Protestant denominations can be arrived at “we still could not blame the whole of that number on Sola scriptura.
 Some of these churches share substantial unity in faith, even if they are judicially independent (perhaps due to geography).
 And much of the disunity of faith within Protestantism …stems from efforts to subordinate the authority of Scripture.”

-6. This World Encyclopedia even has a comeuppance on Catholic apologia.
-On page 11, it lists out figures of Christians who have been killed in history:
+6. This World Encyclopedia even hurts the Catholic apologia.
+On page 11, it lists out figures of people killed by various groups in history: